 International Licensees - In countries or foreign locations where we do not have a directly owned office, our offerings are delivered through independent licensees, which may translate and adapt our curriculum to local preferences and customs, if necessary.
-Our international licensee revenues increased by \$0.1 million, which was primarily due to favorable foreign exchange rates during the quarter.
-As mentioned above, we anticipate that the launch of the All Access Pass in additional languages will improve sales at our international licensees, which will increase our royalty revenues.
+Our international licensee revenues decreased by \$0.3 million, which was due to reduced sales of training materials to our licensees as reported licensee royalty revenues were essentially flat when compared with the prior year.
+Foreign exchange rates had a \$0.1 million favorable impact on our licensee royalty revenues during the third quarter of fiscal 2018.
+As mentioned above, we believe that the launch of the All Access Pass in additional languages will improve sales at our international licensees, which will increase our royalty revenues.

 Corporate and other - Our "corporate and other" sales are primarily comprised of leasing, and shipping and handling revenues.
-These sales declined due to a slight decrease in shipping and handling revenues when compared with the prior year.
+These sales increased seven percent due to additional shipping and handling revenues when compared with the prior year.